How to unlock your smartphone camera’s best hidden features

 Jeff Carlson

 What could be more fundamental to photography today than our smartphone cameras?
-They’re ever-, ready in moments, and the technology behind them makes it easy to capture great photos in most situations.
+They’re ever-present, ready in moments, and the technology behind them makes it easy to capture great photos in most situations.
 And yet, I regularly encounter people who are unaware of many of the core functions of the built-in camera app.

 Smartphone camera fundamentals extend beyond just “push the big button.”
 Some tools help you set up the shot, and some give you more control over the exposure.
 A few are just plain convenient or cool.
 However, these features aren’t always easy to find.
 That’s where we come in.